Food on the Everest Base Camp Trek

-Obviously, there’s tea and coffee served in all tea houses on Everest and hotels along the way.
+Tea and coffee are served in all Everest tea houses and hotels along the way.
 Up to Dingboche, there’s a coffee machine that makes Cappuccino, Americano, and Cafe Latte.
 Beyond that, you will get simple milk coffee in Mt Everest restaurant.

-Hot drinks like hot lemon, garlic honey, hot juice, and hot chocolate are highly recommended during the Everest base camp luxury trek.
+During the Everest base camp luxury trek, hot drinks like lemon, garlic honey, hot juice, and hot chocolate are highly recommended.
 These drinks keep you warm and energetic.
 In the daytime, you can have cold drinks and cold coffee.

 Alcoholic beverages in Everest are not recommended.
 However, once you complete the trek, you can celebrate the victory.
-In Namche Bazaar and Lukla, there are many bars and pubs for the celebration.
+Namche Bazaar and Lukla have many bars and pubs for the celebration.
 Even after that, you can have drinks in the tea houses.
-You can get Beer, Rum.
-Vodka, and Whiskey.
+You can get Beer and rum, Vodka, and Whiskey.

-Moreover, while you are trekking in Khumbu, we recommend you have the local Chaang with a sweet rice beer.
+Moreover, while trekking in Khumbu, we recommend having the local Chaang with a sweet rice beer.
 You can also try local raksi.
-These local drinks are extremely cheap and strong, but not very healthy.
+These local drinks are incredibly cheap and robust but not very healthy.
 The choice is yours.

 Food For Altitude Sickness

-As Food in Everest base camp determines your health during the trek, choosing the right kinds of food helps you overcome the risk of altitude sickness.
-This means you should have food that is high in carbs and fluid in one of the Mt Everest restaurants.
+As food in the Everest base camp determines your health during the trek, choosing the right kinds of food helps you overcome the risk of altitude sickness.
+This means you should have food high in carbs and fluids in one of the Mt Everest restaurants.
 Here’s what your diet should focus on

-- Food that is rich in carbohydrates uses less oxygen for metabolism and also reduces fatigue.
+- Food rich in carbohydrates uses less oxygen for metabolism and reduces fatigue.
 This is why people have energy bars, sports drinks, dry fruits, and nuts.
 Everest Indian Food with low fat is also good at carbs.

-- Liquid food: As people quickly get dehydrated at higher altitudes, you must have 4l of liquid each day.
-Along with water, soup, juice, and tea is also a good choice.
+- Liquid Food: As people quickly get dehydrated at higher altitudes, you must have 4l of fluid daily.
+Along with water, soup, juice, and tea, it is also a good choice.

-- Garlic soup: It has salt and warm water for acclimatization.
+- Garlic soup: It has salt and warm water for acclimatisation.

-- Beetroot/ Nitrate rich food: These foods have been shown to help with acclimatization and are an important Mount Everest cuisine
+- Beetroot/ Nitrate rich food: These foods have been shown to help with acclimatisation and are a critical Mount Everest Cuisine

 Food To Avoid

-- Alcohol: Obviously, alcohol is the biggest reason for dehydration, thus the food with the highest risk of altitude sickness
+- Alcohol: Obviously, alcohol is the biggest reason for dehydration; the food with the highest risk of altitude sickness

 - Caffeine: Too much caffeine isn’t doing any good to your body

-- Meat: Better not to have meat above Namche even though there are a lot of meat options in Mount Everest cuisine
+- Meat: It is better not to have meat above Namche even though there are a lot of meat options in Mount Everest Cuisine

 How Much Does It Cost To Budget For Everest Base Camp?

-Food actually covers a large portion of independent trekkers’ Everest base camp trek cost.
+Food covers the Everest base camp trek costs for many independent trekkers.
 However, since all three meals of the day are covered in the Everest trek package by Himalayan masters, you are on the safe side.
-The food cost in Lukla is already 2-3 times higher than that of Kathmandu.
-And as your start gaining altitudes, the cost keeps on increasing.
+The food cost in Lukla is already 2-3 times higher than Kathmandu’s.
+And as you start gaining altitudes, the cost keeps on increasing.

 The cost of breakfast ranges from $5 to $9.
 Tea and coffee cost between $1.5 to $3 per cup.
 Similarly, lunch and dinner come somewhere between $6 to $9.
-Dessert is about $7 and that soup is about $4.
-A bottle of can beer (650ml) cost about $8 and Vodka (quarter) cost about $7.
+Dessert is about $7, and soup is about $4.
+A beer bottle (650ml) costs about $8, and Vodka (quarter) costs about $7.

-Yes, we get that the cost of food is quite high, but since every item has to be transported from Kathmandu, the price is reasonable.
-The Food in Everest base camp is usually taken to Lukla on a flight and carried to the respective location by the mule or the porter.
-At the same altitude, the menu is similar in all hotels on Everest routes as the standard price has been set by the trekking committee.
+Yes, we get that the cost of food is relatively high, but since every item has to be transported from Kathmandu, the price is reasonable.
+The food in the Everest base camp is usually taken to Lukla on a flight and carried to the respective location by the mule or the porter.
+At the same altitude, the menu is similar in all hotels on Everest routes as the trekking committee has set the standard price.

-Summing it all, the cost of Everest base camp food cost ranges from $30 to $50 per day depending on how you eat.
-This is higher than other trekking regions like Annapurna and Langtang trek, Manaslu circuit trek.
-If you opt for the less popular trekking routes of Nepal, the cost will be a bit low.
-Here’s the menu of different places along the Everest base camp trek, and if you want to explore Everest in one day Everest base camp helicopter tour is best option and if you do Everest heli tour you can try breakfast and lunch in Everest view hotel.
+Summing up, Everest base camp food costs range from $30 to $50 per day, depending on how you eat.
+This is higher than other trekking regions like Annapurna, Langtang, and Manaslu circuit trek.
+If you opt for Nepal’s less popular trekking routes, the cost will be a bit low.
+Here’s the menu of different places along the Everest base camp trek.
+If you want to explore Everest in one day, the Everest base camp helicopter tour is the best option.
+If you do the Everest heli tour, you can try breakfast and lunch in the Everest View Hotel.